Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 G --> D

-Two remediation paths:
+Two remediation paths follow:

-- Album rollback — remove the most recent FIFO entry; cheap and surgical when the infection just landed
+- Album rollback — remove the most recent FIFO entry.
+Cheap and surgical when the infection just landed.

 - Recursive Binary Diagnosis (RBD) — partition the album in half, apply the diversity test to each half, recurse on the failing half until subset size ≤3, then remove.
-Complexity
+Complexity is

-O(log m · T_sim)formimages
+O(log m · T_sim)formimages.

-Reported Effectiveness¶
+Reported effectiveness¶

-Against the Agent Smith attack (arXiv:2402.08567) under border perturbations (widths h=6,8,10,12) and pixel perturbations (ε=4/255 to 32/255):
+The table below covers the Agent Smith attack (arXiv:2402.08567) under border perturbations (widths h=6,8,10,12) and pixel perturbations (ε=4/255 to 32/255):

 | Condition | Cumulative infection (no defense) | Cumulative infection (FLP) |